 - Homework and worksheets

 - Skills checks or quizzes

 - Entrance/exit tickets

 - First drafts of writing assignments

-- Reading logs
+- Reading or Practice Logs

 - Graphic organizers and brainstorming

 - Informal observations of student work

 - Pre-tests

 - Other class work not listed

-- Practice logs and/or journals

-Summative Assessments: These assessments allow teachers to measure the level of student achievement of a standard(s).
-They are linked to one or more of the course competencies and are weighted at 90% of the overall course grade.
+Summative Assessments are assessments of learning.
+These assessments allow teachers to measure the level of student achievement of a standard(s).
+These assessments are linked to one or more of the course competencies and are weighted at 90% of the overall course grade.